ebullient/campaign-notes/gm/encounters/goblin-arrows.md

 > This large cave is divided in half by a ten-foot-high escarpment.
 A steep natural staircase leads from the lower portion to the upper ledge.
 The air is hazy with the smoke of a cooking fire, and pungent from the smell of poorly cured hides and unwashed goblins.

-Six goblins inhabit this den, and one of them is a leader with 12 hit points.
-The five ordinary goblins tend the cooking fire in the lower (northern) part of the cave near the entrance passage, while the leader rests in the upper (southern) part of the cave.
+Goblins inhabit this den, including a leader.
+The ordinary goblins tend the cooking fire in the lower (northern) part of the cave near the entrance passage, while the leader rests in the upper (southern) part of the cave.

 *[Sildar Hallwinter](/compendium/sildar-hallwinter.md), a human warrior, is held prisoner in this chamber.* He is securely bound on the southern ledge of the cavern.
-The goblins have been beating and tormenting him, so *he is weak and at 1 hit point.*
+The goblins have been beating and tormenting him, so *he is weak and at 1 hit point.* Another humanoid is similarly bound, but is unmoving.

 The goblin leader, Yeemik, is second-in-command of the whole hideout.
 * **If he sees that the characters are getting the upper hand**, he grabs Sildar and drags him over to the edge of the upper level.
     > “Truce, or this human dies!” he shouts.
-* Yeemik wants to oust Klarg and become the new boss.
+* Yeemik wants to oust Klarg and the bugbears to become the new boss.
     * If the adventurers agree to parley, Yeemik tries to convince them to kill Klarg in area 8, promising to release Sildar when they bring back the bugbear’s head.
         * Sildar groggily warns the characters that they shouldn’t trust the goblin...
         * If the characters take the deal, Yeemik tries to force them to pay a rich ransom for Sildar even after they complete their part of the bargain.
     * If the characters refuse to parley, *Yeemik shoves Sildar over the edge and continues with the fight.*
         * Sildar takes 1d6 bludgeoning damage from the fall: he will go unconscious.
-Death saves.
         * Quick-acting characters can try to stabilize him before he dies.

 ***Treasure***